SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 where the product is over all :math:`N` signal regions, :math:`\mu` is the overall signal strength, :math:`s_i^r` the relative signal strength in each signal region and :math:`V` represents the covariance matrix.
-As in the case of a single signal region, we include a default 20\% uncertainty in the signal, which is added to the diagonal of the covariance matrix.
+Note, however, that unlike the case of a single signal region, we do not include any signal uncertainties, since this should correspond to a second order effect.

 Using the above likelihood we compute a 95\% confidence level limit on :math:`\mu` using the :math:`CL_s` (:math:`CL_{sb}/CL_{b}`) limit from the